Child Tax Credit: How Much Will Your Monthly Check Be?

 How Long Will The New Child Tax Credit Last?

-The revised Child Tax Credit will last only one year.
+The revised Child Tax Credit is scheduled to last one year.
 The rules of reconciliation, which Democrats used to pass the stimulus package containing the expanded credit with a simple majority, don’t allow for deficit spending.
 Legislation must be deficit-neutral or deficit-reducing for the year, as well as for the next five years and 10 years.
 The thinking was that political pressure from supporters of a widely popular program will force Congress to extend it in the years to come.

 Biden has since come out in support extending the enhanced credit until 2025 as part of his American Families Plan.
 The plan, worth approximately $1.8 trillion, seeks to address inadequacies in childcare, education and paid leave.
 A fact sheet on the plan calls it “an investment in our children and our families—helping families cover the basic expenses that so many struggle with now, lowering health insurance premiums, and continuing the American Rescue Plan’s historic reductions in child poverty.”